-See the Schedule G line 3 instructions for details about this credit.
+See the Schedule 6 line 3 instructions for details about this credit.
 This credit is available to offset both your state and local tax liabilities, and any unused remainder is available to be carried forward.
 Pass-through entities are eligible for this credit.
-If you did not use all of the available community revitalization enhancement district credit on Schedule G, line 3, the remaining credit should be claimed on this line.
-For more information, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN, 46204, or visit their website at http://iedc.in.gov/.

-Note.
-If you have not used all of the community revitalization enhancement district credit, the unused portion should be carried over to next year's tax return.
+If you did not use all of the available community revitalization enhancement district credit on Schedule 6, line 3, the remaining credit should be claimed on this line.